 Getting Help from Your Provider

-If you’ve jumped through all troubleshooting hoops to no avail, it might be time to contact your provider.
+If you’ve gone through all the usual steps for troubleshooting NBN issues and still have no luck, it might be time to contact your provider.
 Here’s what to have handy:

 - Your account number and address.